 Long hair is to be tied back and no nail varnish, false nails, ripped clothing, fake eyelashes or jewellery should be worn.

-If you achieve well in this course you could progress to the Level 3 Advanced Technical Diploma in Animal Management or go into employment.
+If you achieve well on this course, you could progress to the Level 3 Advanced Technical Diploma in Animal Management or go into employment.